NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 5. Review the package compatibiltiy issues.
 The next section talks in detail about the types of issues and how they might impact your project.

 6. Click `OK` to begin the migration.
-At the end of the migration, a report is generated that provides the path to the backup, a snapshot of the packages that were installed as Top-level dependencies,  the list of compatibility issues that were displayed before the migration started.
-This report is also stored to the backup.
+At the end of the migration, a report is generated that provides a path to the backup, list of packages installed (Top-level dependencies), packages referenced as transitive dependencies, and a list of compatibility issues that were identified at the start of migration.
+This report is also saved to the backup folder.

 7. Validate that the solution builds and runs.
 [Found an issue?]()